Volkswagen California review

 Engines, drive & performance

-UK examples come with a choice of two 2.0-litre diesel engines and a seven-speed DSG dual-clutch automatic gearbox.
-The Coast trim is only available with the less powerful 148bhp engine and front-wheel drive, taking 14.3 seconds from 0-62mph.
+UK examples come with a choice of two 2.0-litre diesel engines, but both now get a seven-speed DSG dual-clutch automatic gearbox as standard.
+The Beach Camper, Beach Tour and Surf trims are only available with the less powerful 148bhp engine and front-wheel drive, taking 14.3 seconds from 0-62mph.

-Pick the plusher California Ocean model, and you get a choice of both the 148bhp entry-level engine and a 196bhp version that can be specced with Volkswagen’s 4MOTION four-wheel drive.
+Pick the plusher California Ocean model, and you get a choice of both the 148bhp entry-level engine and a 201bhp version that can be specced with Volkswagen’s 4MOTION four-wheel drive.

-It's quiet too, with more noise from the wind as it passes over its bulky body than from the engine itself.
-We found the automatic transmission in the updated California felt slightly smoother than before too, adding to its refinement.
+It's surprisingly quiet for something so big – you’ll notice more noise from the wind as it passes over its bulky body than from the engine itself.
+At speed, the DSG automatic gearbox is super smooth, which only adds to the Cali’s refinement.

 Interior & comfort